 The chef wheeled the frozen head of the tuna on which we had been feasting in to the dining room on a carving trolley.

 |"Fish heads, fish heads, roly-poly fish heads.
 Fish heads, fish heads, eat them up, Yum!"|

 The chef started carving the head in front of us, removing the choice cuts of meat from the head and serving them to us immediately.
 I learned that many people consider the meat on the head to be the most flavorful part of a fish.
 I can't disagree: the sashimi was excellent.

-Now we come to the part of the story where my brain divides into two entities: Practical Shaman and Timid Shaman.
+Now we come to the part of the story where my brain divides into two entities: Practical Woman and Timid Woman.
 What prompted this mental fission was that the chef, while carving up the fish head, took great pains to extract the eye intact.
 This back-and-forth happened completely in my head: how much of this played out in my facial expressions I cannot say.
 Hopefully I looked as if I was intrigued by the chef's carving skills.

-P.S. insists "I tell you that eye is destined for your plate.
+P.W. insists "I tell you that eye is destined for your plate.
 And really, how bad could it be?
 It's just as edible as most other parts of a fish."

 "It's a GIANT EYE.
 Need I say more?
 How can they expect us to eat a frozen eye that measures in at about a cup?"
-T.S. had a false sense of security at this point.
+T.W. had a false sense of security at this point.

 "Oh really?
 Did you not see the giant cleaver?
 You are going to know what eye tastes like."

 |From right to left: tuna head, sashimi, A CUP OF EYE.|